 Too Little, Too Late

 Atari’s follow-up to the 5200 fares slightly better than its predecessor, at least in terms of lifespan.
 The entire hardware and software staff at Atari is put behind the new project, originally labeled the 3600, in late 1983 after exhaustive market research is conducted in an attempt to determine exactly what features gamers are looking for in a home machine.
 Also onboard is Cambridge, MA based General Computer Corporation, who design an advanced graphics chip for the system.
 Named MARIA, this new piece of hardware can generate 256 colours at once, with a screen resolution of 320×192 pixels.
 It also figures in a complete revamping of Atari’s signature Player/Missile style of sprite handling, a system essentially used by every Atari console and computer since the VCS/2600 in 1977.
 As such, the new game unit can handle up to 100 moving objects on-screen at the same time.
-Having learned a lesson from the much-maligned analog controllers of the 5200, Atari includes regular style Precision Pro-Line joysticks with the 7800.
-Players do lose something in the bargain, though: system options such as Pause, Start and Select are moved off the controllers, where they had been conveniently placed on the 5200, and onto the front of the 7200 case.
+Having learned a lesson from the much-maligned analog controllers of the 5200, Atari includes regular style Precision Pro-Line joysticks with its sequel.
+Players do lose something in the bargain, though: system options such as Pause, Start and Select are moved off the controllers, where they had been conveniently placed on the 5200, and onto the front of the new system’s case.

 The purchase of the consumer division of Atari by Jack Tramiel in the fall of 1984, however, spells doom for the 7800 and its sundry paraphernalia.
 Some 7800 units had trickled out onto the market under Morgan, but Tramiel places a freeze on almost all video game projects at Atari and focuses the company more towards the home computer market and their 16-bit ST computer line.